-The emphasis that Bishop Browning and President Chinnis placed on racism and inclusivity rallied the Church in many quarters and dovetailed with the evolving concept of ministry.
-The Council on Ministry had in 1988 given extravagant consideration to the expanded ministry of the laity as an outgrowth of the baptismal covenant, and recommended attention to indigenous leadership.
+The emphasis that Bishop Browning and President Chinnis placed on racism and inclusivity rallied the Church in many quarters and dovetailed with an evolving refinement of new ideas on ministry.
+The Council on Ministry had earlier (1988) given extravagant consideration to the expanded ministry of the laity as an outgrowth of the baptismal covenant, and recommended attention to indigenous leadership.
 Convention adopted their recommended canon to require "studies in contemporary society, including racial and other minority groups" for all ordinands.
-By 2000, the concept of the "Ministry of All Baptized Christians" was well established as the full theological fruition of the 1979 Book of Common Prayer.
+By 2000, the concept of the Ministry of All Baptized Christians was well established as the full theological fruition of the 1979 Book of Common Prayer.